jhsu802701/tutorial-docker-stretch/05-use_rails_image.md

 * Enter the command "ruby -v".
 Now you'll see the original (newer) version of Ruby for this Docker container.
 * Enter the command "rails -v".
 Now you'll see that Rails is back.
 * Enter the command "exit".
 * If you had deleted Ruby on Rails from a host system, it would take you hours to fully reinstall it.
+In the next chapter, you will create a very basic Ruby on Rails app.